bpinheiro/javabytetools/README.md

 # javabytetools

-Working with bytes on java
+Working with bytes on java can be easy and fun.